wp-plugins/membership/readme.txt

 Simple to use, flexible - this plugin will meet all of your membership site needs.
 Want to create a site like GigaOm, Izzy Video, PSD Tuts?
 Now you can do it, easy!

 = You can use Membership lite to create... =
-* A WordPress membership site, offering resources, forums, downloads, videos, support and more... with two different levels of membership and complete customizations.
+* A WordPress membership site, offering resources, forums, downloads, videos, support and more... with three different levels of membership and complete customizations.
 * Multiple membership sites on a WordPress MultiSite install - so any user of your site can have their own membership site.

 = Membership Pro =
 Membership lite is a fully functional but limited version of our <a href='http://premium.wpmudev.org/project/membership'>full Membership plugin</a>.
-This lite version supports a maximum of two membership levels and two subscription levels, as well as a basic set of rules to get you started.
+This lite version supports a maximum of three membership levels and three subscription levels, as well as a basic set of rules to get you started.
 This is enough for most basic membership sites.

 Our full version includes many more features: